jalingo/MagicCloud/README.md

 ### MCRecordable

-Any data type that needs to have it's model stored as records will need to conform to the `MCRecordable` protocol.
+Any data type that needs to have it's model stored as records (and it's properties saved as those records' fields) will need to conform to the `MCRecordable` protocol.

 ```swift
 extension MockType: MCRecordable {